Best in-dash navigation stereos for 2020

 Audio features: A 24-bit digital-to-analog converter ensures all your music from discs or files sounds great.
 Alpine lets you customize the sonic characteristics to match your ride’s upholstery type, number of speakers, and speaker locations.

-Kenwood Excelon DNX696S — Apple CarPlay and Android Auto, plus Excelon benefits
+Kenwood Excelon DNX697S — Apple CarPlay and Android Auto, plus Excelon benefits

-What you need to know: The Kenwood Excelon DNX696S comes with an upgraded user interface that's more intuitive than ever for switching sources and making quick adjustments.
+What you need to know: The Kenwood Excelon DNX697S boasts a highly user-friendly interface for switching sources and making quick adjustments.
 Its 6.75" touchscreen display puts all your media favorites right at your fingertips.
 It'll work with up to three different cameras, and Kenwood backs it with a 2-year warranty.
-On top of everything else, its price break makes it a better value than ever.

 Navigation features: Kenwood loads this receiver with guidance by Garmin, one of the most trusted names in GPS.
 It boasts spoken street names at turns, lane assistance, realistic views of complicated intersections, and 3D terrain views.
-It also offers optional traffic reports through the INRIX smartphone app, and includes a 2-year subscription when you purchase this stereo.
+You even get three years of free map updates from Garmin with your stereo purchase.
+It also offers optional traffic reports through the INRIX smartphone app.

 Boss BN965BLC with a backup camera — No-frills guidance, plus a touch of safety